hanwen/go-mtpfs/README.md

 Note: **[Pre-built binary](https://github.com/puhitaku/mtplvcap/releases) is available!
 Follow the steps only in `Replace Nikon DSLR driver` and skip `Build in MSYS2` if you use this.**

+**Caution!
+It is required to replace the pre-installed MTP driver with libusb driver.
+Your Nikon DSLR will not be recognized as an MTP device and will not behave like before.
+I'm not responsible of any troubles regarding drivers.**

 #### Replace Nikon DSLR driver

-Caution: After this setup, your Nikon DSLR will not be recognized as an ordinary MTP device and will behave like a generic libusb device.
-I'm not responsible of any troubles regarding drivers.

 1. Connect your Nikon DSLR to the PC
 1. Download Zadig from [here](https://zadig.akeo.ie/) and launch it